Hapag-Lloyd/https-proxy/README.md

 ## Usage

 ##### Important:
-This setup only works on services like aws fargate where all containers of a service are using the same shared network interface.
+~~This setup only works on services like aws fargate where all containers of a service are using the same shared network interface.
 This way the incoming traffic can be forwarded by the proxy to `localhost:PORT`.
 If you are using a service where every container has it's own interface feel free to fork the source code and implement your own solution.
-This should be done in `default.conf` and perhaps in `Dockerfile` and / or `entrypoint.sh`.
+This should be done in `default.conf` and perhaps in `Dockerfile` and / or `entrypoint.sh`.~~

+The PORT variable was changed to `TARGET_HOST_PORT` which consists of the IP (or hostname) and the port, separated by a colon (e.g. 127.0.0.1:5000).

 #### Configuring the LB
-Configure your loadbalancer to forward all traffic to your application on port 8443.
+Configure your load balancer to forward all traffic to your application on port 8443.
 This is necessary since only high-ports can be used inside a fargate service.<br>
-Make sure that your ACLs and security groups do also match the new set port.
+Make sure your ACLs and security groups do also match the new set port.

 #### Configuring your service